 "He's just interested, and that's huge," said veteran lefthander J.A.
-Happ, the one newcomer to this year's rotation.
+Happ.
 "Some catchers sometimes can get focused on offensive stuff, but he's very focused on trying to run a staff and learning what guys want to do and the best way to back that.
 I think as we go forward, it's going to be even better, just getting to know each other and getting a better feel and having a plan."

 Mariners manager Lloyd McClendon saw in 2014 what the 2012 first-round draft pick brought to the table.
 He said then that Zunino could be an All-Star backstop once he becomes more consistent with the bat and learns the league better.
 In the 2015 spring, Zunino has worked hard at hitting the ball to right field and keeping his bat in the zone longer as he strives to raise his batting average from the 2014 season.